kken498/Layer-Comp/README.md

 * Support Multiple Compositing.
 * Support Adjustment Layer and Matte Layer
 * Multiple Mask control for each layer.
-* More than 10+ feature ndoes.
+* More than 10+ feature nodes.
 * Control the effect value with the layer.
-* Copy and paste a layer or effects between two compositor.
+* Copy and paste a layer or effects between two compositors.
 * Dynamic Search Box
 * Save and share your custom effects.
 * Save and share your compositor(5.0 or Higher).
 * Ease understandable nodetree.
+* Solve the alpha clipping problem.
 * And more...

 # Location
 * View 3D > Sidebar > Layer Comp
 * Compositor > Sidebar > Layer Comp
+* Image Editor > Sidebar > Layer Comp

 # Documentation
 The extension was developed within an Anime workflow primarily using After Effects.
 Some simple compositing was required, which I hoped to accomplish using Blender.